Weekly Reflections

 THE DETAIL

 • In verse 14, Peter uses the word “blessed”.
 This might remind us of when Jesus used it in the Sermon on the Mount.
 In the context of suffering, Matthew 5:10-11 is particularly notable: “Blessed are those who are persecuted for righteousness’ sake, for theirs is the kingdom of heaven.
-Blessed are you when people revile you and persecute you… on my account.”
+Blessed are you when people revile you and persecute you

 • Verses 15 and 16 give good advice on how to witness one’s faith.
 He tells us to always be ready to do so, and do it with gentleness and reverence.
 This might not always be easy to do, especially in a hostile situation.